 The difference between men and women is startling.
 The boy’s groups were characterized by being late, not coming, not listening, cannot reproduce and have no agendas.
 The most striking feature of the boys’ groups was that the groups were not organized.
 Many of them gave the impression of being wandering souls, in some way lost in time, place and person.

-In the female group it was seen that they were more precise, in that in their groups they did things like keep a diary(even it was like a lose weight fast for women diary), let each other finish and asked oriented and good questions.
+In the female group it was seen that they were more precise, in that in their groups they did things like keep a diary(even it was like a lose weight fast for women or a grow your hair faster diary), let each other finish and asked oriented and good questions.
 If you did not know any better you’d never think they had autism.
 The autism of the girls was only seen when they tried to solve their problems, something they still were able to do better than the boys.

 According to the diagnoses, 80% of people with autism are male and the theory of the extreme male brain is logical.
 In recent years I have begun to doubt that the percentage of men is that high.